wp-plugins/zedity/readme.txt

 License: GPLv3
 License URI: http://zedity.com/license/freewp

-A modern editor with unprecedented possibilities and flexibility to create your desired content, quickly and very easily, like never before!
+Unprecedented possibilities and flexibility to create your desired content very easily, like never before!

 == Description ==
-Zedity is an innovative, powerful and amazingly easy to use content editor that provides you with unprecedented flexibility and possibilities.
-Finally, you can create any content you need, the way you've been wishing for.
+With a modern and sleek user interface to accomplish advanced operations in just few clicks and real drag&drop, Zedity is the next generation Editor: it gives you unprecedented flexibility and possibilities to create any desired content amazingly easily, like never before.

 [youtube http://www.youtube.com/watch?v=7FyhGvPwMvg]